 Kyrie Irving, Guard

-Kyrie's shoes are designed for his unpredictable game, from fast cuts to stopping on a dime.
+Kyrie's shoes are designed for his unpredictable game, from fast cuts to stopping in a flash.

 Paul George, Forward

 Paul prefers lightweight, soft and springy shoes—ideal for versatile, two-way players that go hard on every play.

 Before you choose a shoe, you should familiarise yourself with the key components of a basketball shoe.
 There are three main parts of a basketball sneaker to pay close attention to, keeping in mind your body, position and playing style.

 The upper part of the basketball shoe can help provide ankle support, especially during multi-directional moves and quick cuts.
 It can also provide impact protection.
 The upper comes in three levels: high top, low top and mid top (or mid cut).